cocoyamo/cocoyamo.github.io/_pages/projects.md

   html_document:
     keep_md: true
 ---
-# Make RStudio a friend, not a foe.
+## Make RStudio a friend, not a foe.

+Welcome to my RStudio tutorial 🎉!
+As a passionate data enthusiast, I created this tutorial to help beginners and intermediate users confidently dive into R programming.

 <!-- 左右排列的區塊 -->
 <div style="align-items: flex-start;">